-New York City celebrates Gay Pride each June (June 28 to June 30, 2013), to honor what many consider to be one of the foremost events in the history of lesbian and gay rights, the Stonewall Riots, which commenced early in the morning on June 28, 1969.
+New York City celebrates Gay Pride each June (June 27 to June 29, 2014), to honor what many consider to be one of the foremost events in the history of lesbian and gay rights, the Stonewall Riots, which commenced early in the morning on June 28, 1969.

-Here's a more detailed look at 2013 NYC Gay Pride:
+Here's a more detailed look at 2014 NYC Gay Pride:

-On Saturday, June 29, Rapture on the River, NYC Pride's official women's dance party, takes place.
-This thumpin' dance, featuring the music from DJs Dimples and Whitney Day, starts at 3 pm on Saturday, and lasts until 10 pm.
+On Saturday, June 28, Rapture on the River, NYC Pride's official women's dance party, takes place.
+This thumpin' dance, featuring the music from top DJs, starts at 3 pm on Saturday, and lasts until 10 pm.

-PRIDEfest is also held on Sunday, June 30, from 11 am until 6 pm along Hudson Street between Abingdon Square and W. 14th St., at the junction of three great neighborhoods, Chelsea, the West Village, and the Meatpacking District.
+PRIDEfest is also held on Sunday, June 29, from 11 am until 6 pm along Hudson Street between Abingdon Square and W. 14th St., at the junction of three great neighborhoods, Chelsea, the West Village, and the Meatpacking District.
 Here's an official PRIDEfest map.
 The festive (and free) GLBT street fair features dozens of vendors, entertainers, and community organizations.

 The always-festive Dance on the Pier provides a grand finale for New York City Gay Pride.
 Thousands of GLBT revelers and friends congregate on Pier 26 in Tribeca, reached by crossing West Street at Laight Street) following Sunday's Pride March, from 3 pm until 10 pm.
 It's one of the great gay Manhattan parties of the year.

 Additionally, numerous gay bars as well as gay-popular restaurants, hotels, and shops have special events and parties throughout Pride Week.
 Check local gay papers, such as Next Magazine, Odyssey Magazine New York and the Gay City News for details.
 And be sure to check out the helpful GLBT website produced by the city's official tourism organization, NYC & Compancy.